Your one-stop hub for trusted gout info, helpful tools, and community-backed guidance.

 It’s not “just about food.”

-It’s a biological condition, and a manageable one.
+It’s a biological condition, and a manageable one with the right care.

 What causes gout?

-Gout is caused by high uric acid levels (called hyperuricemia).
-But a lot of different things can raise those levels, including things that may be outside of your control.
+Gout begins with high uric acid levels (hyperuricemia).
+Many different factors can raise those levels, and most are outside your control.

-Other conditions – Obesity, heart disease, and diabetes can increase risk.
+Other conditions: Obesity, heart disease, diabetes, and more can increase risk.

-Diet – Foods high in purines (like red meat, seafood, or alcohol) can contribute, but rarely cause gout on their own.
+Diet: Foods high in purines (like red meat, seafood, or alcohol) can play a role, but rarely cause gout on their own.

 What does a gout flare feel like?